 Like most writers, I've been around a bit.
 Much of my working life has been spent as a TV and newspaper reporter.
 I've been a defence correspondent, an advertising copywriter, a police media spokesweasel, and a public relations manager, and I taught broadcast journalism.
 I spent time in the Royal Naval Auxiliary Service (now disbanded, alas) and the Territorial Army.
 But bear in mind that the most hazardous thing I've ever faced was a Royal Navy meat pie.
 (No discernible lumps: slurry en croûte.
 As with most animals, my hunger overcame my fear of the uknown...)
 So I'm not GI Jane.
 Don't include me with the fine men and women who do a truly dangerous job in our armed forces, both as regulars and reservists, because I have the privilege of knowing many of them, and they're the real deal.
 I am not.

 I freely admit to having a terrible fountain pen habit.
 And then there's the pencils.
 And the gadgets.
-I also believe that a sensible food triangle consists of pork scratchings, coffee, avocados, Assam tea, kabocha pumpkin, and Caesar salad.
+I also believe that a sensible food triangle consists of pork scratchings, coffee, avocados, Assam tea, kabocha pumpkin, and kimchi.
 Given the ever-changing contradictory bollocks that most nutrition experts spout, I'm as likely to be right as they are, as well as a lot happier.